Fall of Berlin (1806)

 The fall of Berlin took place on 24 October 1806 when the Prussian capital of Berlin was captured by French forces in the aftermath of the Battle of Jena–Auerstedt.
 Berlin fell 15 days after the beginning of the war.
-The French Emperor Napoleon entered the city after three days, from which he issued his Berlin Decree implementing his Continental System.
+The French Emperor Napoleon entered the city after three days without a fight, from which he issued his Berlin Decree implementing his Continental System.
 Large-scale plundering of Berlin took place.

 Aftermath

 The subsequent Battle of Eylau, the Battle of Friedland and the Treaty of Tilsit compelled Prussia to cede large portions of its territories and accept French garrisons in its major fortresses and settlements.
 Prussia became a client state of France, forced to pay large indemnities, and Berlin itself remained occupied until early 1813.
 A garrison was also established at the nearby Spandau Citadel.

 Following Napoleon's Retreat from Moscow in 1812, Prussian forces serving as auxiliaries for the French switched sides and supported Russia.
 This, combined with major uprisings across Prussian territory, forced French troops to retreat and abandon Berlin.
 The city then became a major target for the French who attempted to recapture it during the German campaign of 1813, ending only with the complete French withdrawal following the Battle of Leipzig.